 Ozone – The enemy of plants and humans

 Ozone, more specifically ground-level ozone is one of the most common and damaging air pollutants for plants.
 Without going into too much detail, ozone basically enters the leaf and damages the tissue, reducing its survival chance.
 This is a widespread issue for all plants and trees alike.
 When a leaf is invaded by ozone, physical and visible changes occur on the leaf.
-In the picture below you can see what a healthy leaf looks like (top) in comparison to the same leaf exposed to ozone (bottom photo).
+In the picture below you can see how a health leaf looks like (top) in comparison to the same leaf exposed to ozone (bottom photo).

 Source: nps.gov